ontariohistory.org

 "The Big Broadcast of 1936", with Jack Oakie, Burns and Allen, Lyda Roberti, Wendy Barrie, Henry Wadsworth, Bing Crosby, Amos 'N Andy, Ethel Merman, Ray Noble and his band, Mary Boland, Charlie Ruggles, Bill Robinson.

-Many thanks to who sent me the scan of this article in the Thunder Bay Chronicle-Journal, and of the movie posters.
+Many thanks to Ken Johnson who sent me the scan of this article in the Thunder Bay Chronicle-Journal, and of the movie posters.

 Can you provide corrections or comments?